 - Zucchini Chips – Light and crunchy, these make a healthy and low carb chip replacement.

-- Cheesy Zucchini Casserole – A saucy, au gratin-style dish with an addictive, cheesy sauce.
+- Cheesy Zucchini Casserole – A saucy, au gratin-style dish with a cheesy sauce.

 - Lemon Blueberry Zucchini Bread – Zucchini keeps this bread impossibly moist and tender.

 - Italian Zucchini Fritters – Get these crispy veggie fritters on the table in no time!

 Keto Friendly Vegetables ListPin It For Later!

 Keto Vegetables Chart: Carbs In Vegetables